 My first reply was: “Me.”

-I still think it was pretty accurate.
+I still think it is accurate.

 I thought about the authors I’ve read.

-But did I truly learn about ‘spirituality’ from all those mentors?
+But did I truly ‘learn’ about spirituality from all those mentors?

-Life itself taught me.
+Life taught me.

 I’ve started my path by realizing that I am not able to wash dishes without freaking out.
 (I mentioned it in my post about the role of mindfulness.)
 I have started my path by acknowledging my lack of presence, which cut me off life for a very very long time.